stefanagloginic/Plan_It/README.md

 Basically, sit back and let Plan It decide what to do on your free day and earn badges along the way!

+###IMPORTANT NOTE FOR THE TA
+This will **not work** with the Android Studio emulator because the emulator has no access to a GPS.
+This must be run on an Android device.

 ## Instructions on how to run the app
 1. Pull the code from the github and build the project by going to Build > Clean Project
 2. Next run the app by either clicking the the green play button or by going to Run > Run 'app"